Quick Summary

 Manchester is approximately 190–200 miles north-west of Heathrow Airport.
 Drivers typically take the M1 northbound via the M6, or the M40 through Birmingham before joining the M6 north.
 Your fare is shaped by:

-• Meet and greet: Your TfL-licensed driver waits inside the arrivals hall with a name board.
+- Meet and greet: Your TfL-licensed driver waits inside the arrivals hall with a name board, with 60 minutes complimentary waiting time included from your actual landing time.

 Tip: If you're arriving on a long-haul flight and need to reach Manchester, a direct taxi eliminates the challenge of navigating the Heathrow Express, London Underground, and Euston station with jet lag and heavy luggage.
 For groups of 3–4, the per-person cost can rival the train.